postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

     * Replace `your_nodejs_configured_tool_name` with the name of your Node.js tool, for example, `node`.
     * Replace all instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Select **Save** and then run the pipeline using the new configuration.
-1. To view the test results in Postman, open your API version and select the **Tests** tab.
+1. To view the test results in Postman, open your API and select **Test and Automation**.
 For more help, see [Viewing collection run details](#viewing-collection-run-details).

 ### Example Jenkins pipeline script